Dominick829/Dominick829/README.md

 Hello, I'm Dominick.
-I am an Information Technology Professional.
+I am an Information Technology Professional.👋

-Below are my IT projects for your learning pleasure!
+Below are my IT projects for your learning pleasure!👇

 Introduction to the Command Prompt and its many commands, as well as other programs on your device, you may not have heard of or know how to use.
 -